lidofinance/uni-v3-liquidity-provider/README.md

 Both methods for seeding liquidity & returning the tokens are guarded: only DAO agent & contract admin are able to call them.

+# Dependencies
+The only dependency is eth-brownie >= 1.17.2 which is likely already installed globally, so there this no package manager files in the repo.

 # Contract interface
 In happy path scenario there is a single function which is supposed to be called after the deployment: